-- (1) An SNA that is within a plantation forest must be managed over the course of consecutive rotations of production in the manner necessary to maintain the long-term populations of any Threatened or At Risk species in the SNA. - (2) Local authorities must make or change their policy statements and plans to include objectives, policies, and methods to give effect to the requirements of subclause (1).
+- (a) maintains indigenous biodiversity in the SNA as far as practicable; while - (b) providing for plantation forestry activities to continue. - (2) Despite clause 3.10, any part of an SNA that is within an area of an existing plantation forest that is planted, or is intended to be, replanted in trees for harvest must be managed over the course of consecutive rotations of production in the manner necessary to maintain the long-term populations of any Threatened or At Risk (declining) species present in the area. - (3) Every local authority must make or change its policy statements and plans to be consistent with the requirements of this clause.

-3.15 Existing activities affecting SNAs
+3.15 Managing adverse effects of established activities on SNAs

-- (1) Regional councils must identify in their policy statements the existing activities, or types of existing activities, that this clause applies to. - (2) Local authorities must make or change their plans to ensure that the existing activities identified in relevant regional policy statements may continue as long as the effects on any SNA (including cumulative effects):

-- (a) are no greater in intensity, scale, or character over time than at the commencement date; and - (b) do not result in the loss of extent or degradation of ecological integrity of the SNA. - (3) If an existing activity does not meet the conditions described in subclause (2), the adverse effects of the activity on the relevant SNA must be managed in accordance with clause 3.10.
+- (1) For the purpose of this clause, established activity means an activity (including maintenance, operation, and upgrade) that: - (a) is in, or affects, an SNA; and - (b) is not a new subdivision, use, or development. - (2) Local authorities must include objectives, policies, and methods in their policy statements and plans to enable specified established activities, or specified types of established activities, to continue where the effects of the activity on an SNA (including cumulative effects): - (a) are no greater in intensity, scale, or character over time than at the commencement date; and - (b) do not result in the loss of extent, or degradation of ecological integrity, of an - (3) If an established activity does not meet the requirements of subclause (2), the activity must be managed under clauses 3.10 to 3.14 or clause 3.18 (as relevant) as if it were a new use or development. - (4) To avoid doubt, nothing in this clause affects existing use rights under sections 10 or 20A of the Act.

-3.16 Maintaining indigenous biodiversity outside SNAs
+3.16 Indigenous biodiversity outside SNAs